manfredsteyer/angular-oauth2-oidc/README.md

 ## Tested Environment

-Successfully tested with Angular 6 and its Router, PathLocationStrategy as well as HashLocationStrategy and CommonJS-Bundling via webpack.
+Successfully tested with **Angular 6** and its Router, PathLocationStrategy as well as HashLocationStrategy and CommonJS-Bundling via webpack.
 At server side we've used IdentityServer (.NET/ .NET Core) and Redhat's Keycloak (Java).

-If you need support for Angular < 6 (4.3 to 5.x) you can download the former version 3.1.4 (npm i angular-oauth2-oidc@^3 --save).
+**Angular 5.x or 4.3**: If you need support for Angular < 6 (4.3 to 5.x) you can download the former version 3.1.4 (npm i angular-oauth2-oidc@^3 --save).

 ## Release Cycle